 One of the crown jewels of California, Yosemite National Park boasts spectacular granite peaks, iconic waterfalls, giant sequoia trees, verdant meadows and pristine rivers and streams.

-Created in 1890, it’s one of America's oldest national parks, and with nearly 4 million visitors flocking there each year, it’s also one of the busiest.
-Heavily trafficked roads and viewpoints mean you’ll need to go deeper to really experience what John Muir called “the grandest of all the special temples of Nature I was ever permitted to enter.”
+Established in 1890, it’s one of America’s oldest national parks, and with millions of visitors flocking there each year, it’s also one of the busiest.

 Camping in Yosemite

 The park has 13 car-accessible campgrounds, offering more than 1,400 total campsites.
 Seven of the campgrounds offer reservable spaces and seven campgrounds offer sites on a first-come, first-served basis.
 Tuolumne Meadows, the biggest campground, sets aside half of its 304 sites for reservations and the other half of its sites for first-come, first-served campers.